Maximilian-Seitz/ExDemonKing/chapters/Chapter_3.md

 Adding to that was my first sighting of a troll.
 It barely registered as a blob as I notice it, but I took no chances, taking a detour that lasted a significant portion of the night.
-The beast conducted it's hunt as I did so, darting around at speeds unreasonable for it's size.
+The beast conducted its hunt as I did so, darting around at speeds unreasonable for its size.

 Once daybreak arrived, calm had returned to my journey.
 The second day closely followed the pattern of the first,